This version of the SonarQube documentation is no longer maintained. It relates to a version of SonarQube that is not active.

 The construction of your pipeline will be slightly different according to your DevOps platform integration.
 Please see the appropriate pages for your platform:

-See the GitHub integration page.
+See the Introduction page.

 Begin

-command line argument.
+The begin step is executed when you add the begin command line argument.
 It hooks into the build pipeline, downloads SonarQube quality profiles and settings, and prepares your project for analysis.

 Begin step command line parameters